HussainAther/philosophy/heuristic/problemsolving.md

 of a given strategy with respect to its feature overlap with the attributes of a given problem domain.
 We can describe the appropriateness (can the approach address the problem), feasability (availability of resoucres and related efficiency concerns), and flexibility (addressing unexpected or unintended effects).
-We can address issues of suitability using (1) the systemic elicitatino of system and problem features and (2) consideration of overlap of problem-problem, algorithm-algorithm, and problem-algorithm overlap of features sets.
+We can address issues of suitability using (1) the systemic elicitation of system and problem features and (2) consideration of overlap of problem-problem, algorithm-algorithm, and problem-algorithm overlap of features sets.